Bogusław Bagsik: Immigration and arrest

 Bagsik was arrested in 1994 at the Zürich airport.
 After a long extradition procedure, he had been released to Poland in 1996.
 He was then accused of illegally acquiring 400 mln PLN, bribery, and acting against the interest of his company.
-On October 20, 2000 he had been sentenced to 9 years in prison.
+On October 20, 2000, he had been sentenced to 9 years in prison.
 Bagsik was released from prison in May 2004 on Parole.

-After his, release Bagsik began further business work and was arrested on April 14, 2014 accused of money laundering of a sum of 11 mln PLN.
+After his, release Bagsik began further business work and was arrested on April 14, 2014, accused of money laundering of a sum of 11 mln PLN.
+In 2019, he was finally sentenced with 6 years imprisonment.
+He evaded imprisonment, several arrest warrants were issued.